mjordan/bagit_indexer/README.md

 Further possiblities include:

 * On moving Bags to a different storage location, update their "source_path" values in the Elasticsearch index
+* Validate the Bags before they are indexed and log any validation errors; also log errors indexing in Elasticsearch
 * Develop a desktop or web-based app that performs functions similar to this command-line tool
-* Validate the Bags before they are indexed and log any validation errors; also log errors indexing in Elasticsearch

 ## System requirements and installation

-* PHP 5.5.0 or higher.
+* PHP 5.5.0 or higher command-line interface
 * [Composer](https://getcomposer.org)
 * An [Elasticsearch server](https://www.elastic.co/products/elasticsearch) version 5.x or higher.
   * The scripts in the 'vagrant' directory will help you set up an Elasticsearch instance for testing.